zunction/zunction.github.io/_posts/2021-05-27-reading-casper-cbc-proofs-p2.md

 We continue from where we left off earlier in [Part 1](https://zunction.github.io/blog/2021/reading-casper-cbc-proofs/) and continue reading the [`Binary.v`](https://github.com/runtimeverification/casper-cbc-proofs/blob/master/CBC/Binary.v) code.
 The code which we are covering today starts working on $$\S 2.2$$ of the paper.

-#### Some paper definitions

-We start by going through what are protocol states and messages.
+**Some paper definitions.** We start by going through what are protocol states and messages.
 As protocol states and messages both change over time as new blocks are mined or validated, a time step $$n$$ is used to index the time.
 For $$n = 0$$, the protocol states $$\Sigma$$ starts off empty: